vrockai/pipeline-test/docs/content.md

 ---

-## Tiny Gatekeepers: Microbial Control of Host Drug Transporters
+## Tiny Gatekeepers: Microbial Control of Host Drug Transporters.
+ 07.06.2022, _TS Kyaw, PJ Turnbaugh_

 [Source](https://ascpt.onlinelibrary.wiley.com/doi/10.1002/cpt.2647)

+10.1002/cpt.2647

 ---

-## Host hepatic metabolism is modulated by gut microbiota-derived sphingolipids
+## Host hepatic metabolism is modulated by gut microbiota-derived sphingolipids.
+ 10.06.2022, _HH Le, MT Lee, KR Besler, EL Johnson_

+Microbially-derived gut metabolites are important contributors to host phenotypes, many of which may link microbiome composition to metabolic disease.
+However, relatively few metabolites with known bioactivity have been traced from specific microbes to host tissues.
+Here, we use a labeling strategy to characterize and trace bacterial sphingolipids from the gut symbiont Bacteroides thetaiotaomicron to mouse colons and livers.
+We find that bacterial sphingolipid synthesis rescues excess lipid accumulation in a mouse model of hepatic steatosis and observe the transit of a previously uncharacterized bacterial sphingolipid to the liver.
+The addition of this sphingolipid to hepatocytes improves respiration in response to fatty-acid overload, suggesting that sphingolipid transfer to the liver could potentially contribute to microbiota-mediated liver function.
+This work establishes a role for bacterial sphingolipids in modulating hepatic phenotypes and defines a workflow that permits the characterization of other microbial metabolites with undefined functions in host health.

 [Source](https://www.cell.com/cell-host-microbe/fulltext/S1931-3128(22)00262-1)

+10.1016/j.chom.2022.05.002

 ---